 Yet, that same resource wealth is seen as a curse.
 In too many cases, resource-rich countries are characterized by fragility, conflict, endemic corruption and state capture, with poverty widespread.
 The correlation between resource wealth, poor governance and high levels of corruption has been widely documented and much has been written about the consequences of this relationship for growth and poverty, as well as health, education, and nutrition outcomes.

 Climate change represents an additional challenge for countries with economies dependent on non-renewables.
 However, energy transition processes also face obstacles due to poor governance and state capture by elite vested interests.
-A focus on a Just Transition is needed in producer countries, particularly among oil and gas producers, which cannot be expected to remain heavily reliant on fossil fuel extraction.
+A focus on a Just Transition is needed in producer countries, particularly among oil and gas producers, which should no longer rely heavily on fossil fuel extraction.
 Such Just Transition will need to be sustainable and inclusive, addressing the negative impact on communities dependent on hydrocarbons or other industries damaging the environment and providing incentives for the rise of renewables and other cleaner industries.

 In this context, initiatives to improve governance in resource-rich countries and beyond have been focused on enhancing transparency, accountability, or participation, mainly through technical solutions, and often with limited attention to local dynamics.
 The subnational level has been particularly overlooked.